PrincetonUniversity/multi_gpu_training/01_single_gpu/README.md

 # Single-GPU Training

-It is imperative to optimize your script using a single GPU before going to multiple GPUs.
+It is important to optimize your script for single-GPU training before going to multiple GPUs.
 This is because as you request more resources, your queue time increases.
-We also don't want to waste resources by running code this not optimized.
+We also want to avoid wasting resources by running code that is not optimized.

 Here we train a CNN on the MNIST dataset using a single GPU as an example.
-We the profile the code using various tools and make performance improvements.
+We profile the code and make performance improvements.

-This tutorial uses PyTorch but the steps are the same for TensorFlow.
-See the TensorFlow [installation directions](https://researchcomputing.princeton.edu/support/knowledge-base/tensorflow#install) and [performance tuning guide](https://tigress-web.princeton.edu/~jdh4/TensorflowPerformanceOptimization_GTC2021.pdf).
+This tutorial uses PyTorch but the steps are the similar for TensorFlow.
+See our [TensorFlow](https://researchcomputing.princeton.edu/support/knowledge-base/tensorflow#install) page and the [performance tuning guide](https://tigress-web.princeton.edu/~jdh4/TensorflowPerformanceOptimization_GTC2021.pdf).

 ## Step 1: Installation